-This guide outlines how PRP therapy works, what types of soft tissue injuries may benefit, and what to expect from the treatment process.
+First, this guide outlines how PRP therapy works and what types of soft tissue injuries may benefit.
+Then it explains what to expect from the treatment process.

 What Are Soft Tissue Injuries?

 Soft tissue refers to non-bony structures like muscles, tendons, and ligaments.
-These tissues are critical for movement and joint stability, but they are also prone to injury due to overuse, trauma, or ageing.
+These tissues are critical for movement and joint stability.
+However, they are also prone to injury from overuse, trauma, or ageing.
 Common soft tissue injuries include:

 - Tendon injuries, such as Achilles tendinopathy, rotator cuff tendinosis, and tennis elbow